cwt/neosqlite/documents/TODO/API_COMPATIBILITY_REPORT.md

    - `$jsonSchema` - Validate documents against JSON Schema
    - `$where` - Matches documents with JavaScript expressions (not applicable to SQLite)

+2. **Bitwise Operators**
+   - `$bitsAllClear` - Matches documents where specified bits are clear
+   - `$bitsAllSet` - Matches documents where specified bits are set
+   - `$bitsAnyClear` - Matches documents where any of specified bits are clear
+   - `$bitsAnySet` - Matches documents where any of specified bits are set

 2. **Geospatial Operators**
    - `$geoIntersects` - Geospatial intersection queries
    - `$geoWithin` - Geospatial containment queries